What’s up storytellers?

 And if you really want to, why not go full Squid Game and turn this into a controlled, broadcast, and deadly game of hide-and-seek?
 Why not?

-There you go. five magic systems you can use in your NaNoWriMo novel.
+Five magic systems you can use in your NaNoWriMo novel.
 Or any novel, actually… I mean, if you find this outside of November, I’m not going to know.

 Thanks for joining me in this article while I talked about a bunch of random magic ideas and nerd it out about all the different terrible things that I could do.
 I really appreciate having you here.
 Consider joining my newsletter to get weekly emails about magic systems, mental health, and more.